cse110-sp24-group16/warmup-exercise/Design/design_mockups.md

 Vertical Layout Revised from Annotated:
 <img src="Vertical-Revised.png" width="500">
 - Below is the visualization of the annotated version.
 Colors and Fonts would be better tested later.
+- **IMPORTANT:** The spacing of elements such as the Task 1 header, tags and potentially other elements are quite cramped so in CSS experiment with different margins to see which is the most breathable format.